 ES586A Teaching & Learning in Accountancy Education

 ES597 Prevention & Interv of Bullying in Learn Envi

 UM405 Uaneen Non-Contributing Module

 While most of our graduates will work as teachers in voluntary secondary, vocational, community and comprehensive schools, others will pursue further studies in education and related fields, such as guidance, pastoral care, school leadership and management.
 Others again will work in, Further Education, Higher Education, government departments and other education and training settings.

-As this course is fully recognised by the Teaching Council, graduates will receive appropriate salary allowances for permanent positions in second-level schools.
+As this course is fully recognised by the Teaching Council, graduates will receive appropriate salary allowances for permanent positions in second-level schools and further education colleges.